ninahonyango/VAPT/README.md

 #### 5.5 ✅ Configuring the Target (RHOST) and Local Host (LHOST)

-With the exploit module loaded, I configured the necessary parameters to define the target machine and my local machine for handling the reverse connection, by running:
+With the exploit module loaded, necessary parameters to define the target machine and my local machine for handling the reverse connection were configured by running:

 ```
 set RHOST 192.168.56.102